raintolent/employee-performance-dashboard/README.md

 ## Notes
 This project uses a publicly available employee performance dataset.
 Management hierarchy and tenure bands were derived for analytical demonstration purposes.

+## Power BI Version
+This project was also recreated in Power BI to demonstrate DAX-based KPIs, benchmark comparisons, and interactive filtering.

+**Highlights:**
+- DAX measures for performance, attrition, and workload
+- Organizational benchmarks using ALL()
+- Risk indicators using dynamic arrows (▲ ▼)
+- Clean executive-focused layout

+File:
+- Employee_Performance_Dashboard_PowerBI.pdf